roedoejet/wordweaver/README.md

 Then, add a new repo and set the url to this:

-`git remote add ww https://github.com/roedoejet/wordweaver-UI.git`
+`git remote add ww https://github.com/roedoejet/wordweaver.git`

-That way, you can make changes in your repo, push them to your origin, but still pull new changes to the gui using `git pull ww master`
+That way, you can make changes in your repo, push them to your origin, but still pull new changes to the gui using `git pull ww main`

 ## Usage